Isona/Callies-PotD-Handbook/index.md

 - Everything

 Caution:
-- Hornet - Will cast Final Sting after a while dealing a lot of damage, you can walk away from it to avoid this
+- Hornet - Casts Final Sting after a while, dealing a lot of damage, walk away to avoid

 Proximity:
 - Hornet